itsdebartha/Continuity-and-Differentiability/README.md

 - `Limit`:  If the function is discontinuous, this returns `Undefined` else this returns the limit of the function at `x`
 - `Iterations`: Number of iterations taken for attaining convergence, if any (Note that this will stop at 100 if the function is discontinuous)

+If anyone wants to dive deep:
+- The `dependencies.jl` file needs to be run before the other files (as it contains some libraries which needs to be loaded for the program).
+- The file `limit.jl` contains the function `lim` which is the main function in this whole project.
+- The `run.jl` program prompts the user for an input function.
+Thus should be run after the previous two files mentioned.

+The program works by taking a suitable value of `h`(=0.1) and then checking if the two limits are almost equal or not (by the tolerance as defined earlier) while dividing `h` by 100 in successive iterations.
+If it satisfies the check (within 100 iterations), then it returns as "Continuous" (via the `i` variable which is an indicator).
+However, if after 100 iterations, the check is still not satisfied, the program returns as "Discontinuous", again via the indicator `i`.<br>
+Plotting the function is optional, however, it has been provided as an additional visualisation.<br>
 Note that only functions of single variable are supported, as of now.
-Also, manually fabricated functions will not be accepted.
+Also, manually fabricated functions are not be accepted.

 ### Example runs

 ```